Murray throws for 6 TDs as No. 6 Oklahoma routs Baylor 66-33

 Baylor: The Bears had gotten off to a pretty good start this season, but they hadn't played a team quite the caliber of the Sooners.
 They struggled to stop Oklahoma's receivers after the catch.

+"They got the ball in space to their guys, and we just weren't able to tackle them and get them down," Rhule said.

 Oklahoma: The Sooners escaped with a 28-21 overtime win over Army last week, and the team had heard enough about how Army controlled much of the contest.
-Oklahoma was dominant on offense and did a better job of making plays defensively.
+Oklahoma was dominant on offense against Baylor and did a better job of making plays defensively.

 POLL IMPLICATIONS